 This morning we leave the Bangweulu Swamps and rejoin the renowned route of the Great North Road.
 By mid-afternoon today we reach our next camp, Mutinondo Wilderness in northern Zambia.
 This 10 000-hectare private reserve incorporates pristine miombo woodlands and wetlands, featuring large granite hills, clear rivers and beautiful waterfalls.
 Mutinondo hosts interesting flora and a variety of antelopes, while leopards and lions are sometimes seen.

 After setting up camp and settling in you can explore this captivating natural area on foot.
 Day 11 is free for further exploration in Mutinondo.
 There are walking trails for different levels of fitness, so you can choose a walk that suits you.
-Alternatively, you can explore the wilderness area on horseback or by canoe, as optional activities (extra cost) when availability allows.
+Alternatively, you can explore the wilderness area on horseback as an optional activity (extra cost) when availability allows.

 We camp in a woodland on a rocky hill inside Mutinondo.
 The camp has cooking areas, pit latrines and good hot showers.